MateoAsmar/ft_printf/README.md

 ## Files Structure:
-ft_printf.c: The main file containing the ft_printf function.

-ft_printf_utils.c: Helper functions used for parsing and printing.
+ft_printf.c: Contains the main ft_printf function that parses the format string and directs output.

-ft_printf.h: Header file containing prototypes, macros, and structure definitions.
+ft_printf.h: The header file that includes prototypes, macros, and structure definitions for the project.

+ft_printf_utils.c: Contains helper functions for parsing format strings and handling conversions.

+ft_itoa.c: Implements integer to ASCII conversion.

+ft_print_hex.c: Handles conversion and printing of hexadecimal values.

+ft_print_ptr.c: Handles conversion and printing of pointer values.

+ft_print_unsigned.c: Implements printing for unsigned integers.

+ft_putchar_fd.c: Contains a utility function for printing a character to a given file descriptor.

 Makefile: Automates the build process.

-## *What I Learned:*
+## What I Learned:
 **Working on ft_printf allowed me to dive deep into:**

 #### Variadic Functions: